jamiedidthis/quartz/content/books/the dawn of everything.md

 * This different view of the past is basically [[Science fictional behavior]]
 * The myth of the agricultural revolution
-* Seasonal variations of social structure  (reminds me of seasonal gender in [[The Left Hand of Darkness]]
+* Seasonal variations of social structure  (reminds me of seasonal gender in [[books/the left hand of darkness]]
 * Also seasonal flooding with flood retreat farming (cf. [[notes/seasonal time|seasonal time]], [[notes/taoism|Taoism]])
 * schismogenesis
 * Many rebuttals to Yuval Harari (debunking Harari, Jared Diamond, as well as Rousseau)